Lxkasmehl/ActionBoardConfigurator/docs-site/docs/developer-guide/architecture.md

 # Technical Architecture

-This documentation describes the technical architecture of the WebAppConfigurator and its main components.
+This documentation describes the technical architecture of the WebAppConfigurator, a tool for building data-driven web applications with a visual interface.

 ## System Overview

-The WebAppConfigurator is a modern Single-Page Application (SPA) based on the following technologies:
+The WebAppConfigurator is a modern Single-Page Application (SPA) built with:

-- **Frontend**: React 19 with Vite 5
+- **Frontend**: React with Vite
 - **State Management**: Redux Toolkit
 - **UI Framework**: Material-UI Joy
 - **Styling**: Tailwind CSS
 - **Flow Diagrams**: @xyflow/react
 - **Testing**: Jest & Playwright
-- **API**: SAP SuccessFactors OData API

 ## Main Components